PMC

 The Wagner Group was a relatively unknown company in private military contractors.
 They appeared on the public scene in 2014 after they supported pro-Russian rebels in Ukraine’s armed conflict.
 That was an introduction to Russia’s annexation of Crimea, where they played a significant role.

 Since then, more information started surfacing.
 Now, they are described as a kind of “unofficial” pro-Russian military force.
-Their operators were located in Syria, Lybia, Venezuela, Sudan, and the Central African Republic.
+Their operators were in Syria, Lybia, Venezuela, Sudan, and the Central African Republic.
 All these countries have a common element.
-They are places where Russia and its president Putin have interests.
+They are places where Russia and its President Putin have interests.
 Western experts correlated to the security topics consider it clear that they are aligned with the actions of Vladimir Putin’s government.

 Wagner Group secret group of contractors from Russia